t-brandt/orvara/README.rst

 Installation
 ------------
-orbit3d is built by running :code:`python setup.py build_ext --inplace` or :code:`pip install -e .`
-while in the the root directory of this repo.
+orbit3d is built by running :code:`pip install -e .` while in the the root directory of this repo.
 The :code:`-e` flag builds the Cython modules.
 HTOF is a requirement for this package.
 Install it using :code:`pip install git+https://www.github.com/gmbrandt/HTOF` or by following the installation directions for that repo.